This site is intended for healthcare professionals

 • prostate cancer is the most common cancer in men, and the second most common cancer in the UK

-• in 2014, there were over 46,000 new diagnoses of prostate cancer, which accounts for 13% of all new cancers diagnosed.
+• in the UK, prostate cancer is the most common cancer, with around 55,300 new cases every year - 28% of all new male cancer cases in the UK (2017-2019).
 About 1 in 8 men will get prostate cancer at some point in their life

 • prostate cancer can also affect transgender women, as the prostate is usually conserved after gender-confirming surgery, but it is not clear how common it is in this population